 Small signals lead to big shifts when they happen consistently.

-The Foundations of an Effective Workplace Behaviour Change Strategy
+The Foundations of an Effective Workplace Behavior Change Strategy

-A strong workplace behaviour change strategy sets the foundation for everything else.
+A strong workplace behavior change strategy sets the foundation for everything else.
 It keeps teams aligned, reduces confusion, and builds momentum.

 Here are the core elements: